Team-BHP > Road Safety

 Point 1 establishes culpability (culpable negligence).
 Points 2 & 3 together make it criminal.
 So we have criminal negligence, which means apart from the MV Act, the IPC also comes into play.

-binand is offline (6) Thanks
+binand is online now (6) Thanks

 Old 29th September 2018, 08:40 #27233